danielryrz/leetcode-solution/dp/README.md

 The number of distinct sequences is determined by choosing which positions are 2-steps.
 Once 2-steps moves are chosen, the 1 step moves are determined.

+As, this approach uses Python's built-in math.comb() function for efficient integer arithmetic implemented in C, it results in a fast and numerically exact solution.

 **Formula:**

 ![formula](https://latex.codecogs.com/png.image?\dpi{120}\bg_white\large\text{ways}(n)=\sum_{t=0}^{\lfloor%20n/2%20\rfloor}\binom{n-t}{t})